Ron Goldman: Early life

 Ronald Lyle Goldman was born on July 2, 1968, in Chicago, Illinois, and he grew up in the community of Buffalo Grove.
 After his parents divorced in 1974 and after spending a brief time in the custody of his mother, Sharon Rufo (née Fohrman), he was raised by his father, Frederic Goldman (born December 6, 1940).
 Goldman lived with his father and his younger sister, Kimberly.
-Goldman was raised Jewish.
+Goldman's parents were of Ashkenazi Jewish descent and practiced Judaism growing up.

 Goldman attended high school at Adlai E. Stevenson High School in Lincolnshire, Illinois.
 He was a student at Illinois State University for one semester, where he planned to major in psychology, and he also had an interest in becoming a pledge in Sigma Nu fraternity.
 After his family relocated to Southern California when he was 18 years old, however, Goldman discontinued his studies and followed his family.

-Prior to relocating with his family, Goldman worked as a camp counselor and had experience volunteering with children who suffered from cerebral palsy.
+Prior to relocating with his family, Goldman worked as a camp counselor and had experience volunteering with children with cerebral palsy.